moknoll/Inception/README.md

 - Docker containers start within seconds as they share the host OS kernel.
 - VMs consume more RAM due to OS overhead, while Docker containers are lightweight.

-**Conclusion:** Docker containers are faster, more resource-efficient, and significantly lighter than VMs.

 ### Use Cases
 - **Virtual Machines:** Running different OSes, strong isolation, secure environments.
 - **Docker:** Microservices, CI/CD pipelines, fast deployment and scaling.

-### When to use Docker:
-- Microservices
-- CI/CD Pipelines
-- Fast Deployment & Scaling

-**Conclusion**
+### Conclusion
-- Docker Containers start in seconds and use fewer ressources because they share the host kernel.
+- **Performance:** Docker containers start in seconds and use fewer resources because they share the host kernel.
-- Virtual Machines take longer to start since they run a full Guest OS.
+- **Boot Time:** Virtual Machines take longer to start since they run a full Guest OS.
-- VMs require more of ram and disk space than docker containers.
+- **Resource Usage:** VMs require significantly more RAM and disk space than containers.
-- Overall Docker containers are faster, more lightweight and more efficietn than Vms.
+- **Summary:** Docker is faster, more lightweight, and more efficient for application deployment than VMs.

 ### .env Files
 A `.env` file is a simple text file that holds environment variables in the format: